zebpalmer/WeatherAlerts/README.rst

 **About The Author**

-Originally written by Zeb Palmer, a Linux Systems/Professional Photographer who writes a bit of python at work and play.
+Originally written by Zeb Palmer, a Linux Systems Engineer and Professional Photographer who writes a bit of python at work and play.
 Circle me on Google Plus `zebpalmer.com/+ <http://zebpalmer.com/+>`_ and see my other work at `ZebPalmer.com <http://www.zebpalmer.com>`_